uselagoon/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 ### `backup-retention.production.monthly`

-Specify the number of monthly backups our system should retain for your project's production environment(s).
+Specify the number of monthly backups Lagoon should retain for your project's production environment(s).

 The global default is `1` if this value is not specified.

 ### `backup-retention.production.weekly`

-Specify the number of weekly backups our system should retain for your project's production environment(s).
+Specify the number of weekly backups Lagoon should retain for your project's production environment(s).

 The global default is `6` if this value is not specified.

 ### `backup-retention.production.daily`

-Specify the number of daily backups our system should retain for your project's production environment(s).
+Specify the number of daily backups Lagoon should retain for your project's production environment(s).

 The global default is `7` if this value is not specified.

 ### `backup-retention.production.hourly`

-Specify the number of hourly backups our system should retain for your project's production environment(s).
+Specify the number of hourly backups Lagoon should retain for your project's production environment(s).

 The global default is `0` if this value is not specified.